Myobu-Guardians/myobu-cloud-client/README.md

 ### Node

 A node has `labels` to identify its type and `props` (properties) that decribes its data.
-You can create a node in Myobu Cloud like below:
+You can create a node in Myobu Protocol like below:

 ```typescript
 const profileNode = await client.db({